-There’s a big misconception that if you have a solar and battery system you’re automatically covered in the case of a blackout.
+There’s a big misconception that if you have solar panels, you’re automatically covered in the case of a blackout.
 Unfortunately, that’s not true.
 Your solar system is connected to the grid, so running your system like normal during a blackout could result in your solar power going back onto the grid.
-And this can cause real-life consequences, like zapping an electrical worker as they work to fix the line.
+And this can cause real-life consequences, like zapping an electrical worker as they try to fix the line.
 So, do solar panels work during blackouts or not?
 The answer is not as complicated as it seems.

 |Battery Model||Battery Capacity||Max Inverter AC Power Output – Blackout Mode||Max Inverter AC Power Output – Normal Operation||Battery DC Charge/Discharge current|